 Both the First and Second World Wars were very costly for the UK.
 In both cases, the national debt rose very sharply.
 In the post-war period, debt continued to rise due to reconstruction and the creation of the welfare state.

 UK national debt rose to 150% at the end of World War Two – but then rose to 240% by the early 1950s.
-However, this level of national debt was not a problem to a long period of economic expansion post World War Two.
+(However, this level of national debt was not a problem for the long period of economic expansion post World War.)

 Although war can provide a temporary boost to domestic demand, it is important to bear in mind the cost of war.
 In particular the opportunity cost of military spending, the human cost of lost lives, the cost of rebuilding after the devastation of war.
 Also, it depends on the kind of war, how prolonged it was, where and how it is fought.